WangYuanMike/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

-First, I showed each a sample picture of each label class from the training set.
+First, I showed a sample picture of each label class from the training set.
 You can check details in any project code in the table on the top.
 By doing so, I got an rough idea of what these images look like.
 Second, I gathered the distribution of label class on training set, validation set, and test set, which almost share a same distribution.

 ![alt text][image1]